amylzh07/major-project/proposal.md

 - Working collisions between the pinball, obstacle, and flipper objects
 - Sounds and colors with each obstacle
 - Game music in the background
-- Loading screen, machine screen, and end screen
+- Loading screen, play screen, and end screen

 ## Nice to Have
 - Camera animation that follows the ball's movement